Krasnystaw: Jewish community

 The old synagogue of Krasnystaw, which was still standing at the beginning of the 20th century, had a number of 14th- and 15th-century architectural features.
 The municipal customs records of Krasnystaw for 1548 show a number of Jews resident in the town.
 In 1554, Jews were prohibited from owning dwelling houses in the town and suburbs, though in 1584 they were allowed to reside in the suburbs only.
 In 1761, three Jews from Wojslawice and one from Czarnoloz were convicted in a blood libel trial in Krasnystaw; another accused person, the rabbi of Wojslawice, committed suicide in prison.
 In 1776, the Jewish population of Krasnystaw numbered 63.

 In the first half of the 19th century, a bitter struggle emerged between the Jews and the gentile townsfolk, who wished to keep their privilege of not having Jews reside in the town.
-In 1824, Jews were permitted to reside temporarily in several villages near the town, but the last restrictions on Jewish residence in Krasnystaw itself were not rescinded until 1862.
-Eleven Jews resided in the town in 1827, by 1857 the community had grown to 151 (4% of the population), and by 1897 to 1,176 (25% of the total).
-At that time 80% of local trade was in Jewish hands.
+In 1824, Jews were permitted to reside temporarily in several villages near the town; however, the last restrictions on Jewish residence in Krasnystaw itself were not rescinded until 1862.
+Eleven Jews resided in the town in 1827.
+By 1857, the Jewish community had grown to 151 (4% of the population); by 1897, the Jewish community grew to 1,176 (25% of the total).
+At that time, 80% of local trade was in Jewish hands.

 In 1921, the 1,754 Jews constituted 20% of the town's population.
-After the murder of almost all the pre-World War II Jewish population, no Jews currently reside in Krasnystaw.
+After the German murder of almost all the pre-World War II Polish Jews, no Jews currently reside in Krasnystaw.